bfox9900/CAMEL99-ITC/CosmicConquest/On Forth Coding Style.md

 over- head for calling a sub-routine can be quite high in other languages.

 However Chuck Moore designed Forth to reduce that calling over-head.
-This gives the programmer more freedom to factor out common code from long sub- routines.
+This gives the programmer more freedom to factor out common code from long sub-routines which creates a primitive but useful "language" of sorts for programming the problem at hand.

 ### More Re-usable Code
 As we can see in the example factoring out and naming these code pieces allows us to re-use them elsewhere as needed.
-Here we now have a test word for lower case letters and a word to convert lower case to upper case.
+Doing things the Forth way we we get a test word for lower case letters and a word to convert lower case to upper case.
 The original code gave one "fossilized" sub-routine that could only do one thing.

 ### Make Your Life Simpler
 Another reason for the Forth "style" is because stack programming is hard.
 There I said it.
-Yes it is harder to code for a stack machine that using name variables.
+Yes it is harder to code for a stack machine that using named variables.
 The compensation for that is factoring.
 That is how the language designer wanted us to use Forth.
-By cutting things into small pieces stack contents become much simpler almost trivial.
+By cutting things into small pieces stack contents become much simpler; almost trivial.
 If you can remember what is on the top of the data stack 20 lines into a sub-routine then you are a genius but us mere mortals don't need to do that.
 We just factor the code into more understandable pieces.

 ### Less Comments Required
-On of the side-effects of one line definitions is that you can understand them almost instantly.
+On of the side-effects of one line definitions, if you choose your names wisely, is that you can understand them almost instantly.
 This means expansive text comments are not as necessary and we all know how fast comments go stale.

-BUT...
-Do not omit the stack comments.
+BUT... **Do not omit the stack comments.**

 These are the key to remembering what goes in and what comes out of each definition.